intro-graphics-master/a2_s19/README.md

 # Assignment #2

-# Making your own (Non-Indexed) Geometry, and Exploring how WebGL calls work in Code
+# Making your own Geometry, and Exploring how WebGL calls work in Code

 The files here will animate the spinning cube example from chapter four of your textbook.
 Only get the files from here, not your textbook's site, because we've modified them to make them easier to explain.